b-weintraub/social-distancing/README.md

 *https://www.epa.gov/criteria-air-pollutants/naaqs-table

-This studies focuses primarily on NO2 pollution.
+This studies focuses primarily on NO2 pollution as measured at the Seattle-Beacon Hill location.
+NO2 tends to be more of a problem near high traffic roadways.

 Nitrogen dioxide (NO2) is a byproduct of burning fossil fuels such as from emissions from cars, trucks, buses, power plants, and airplanes.
 It forms through a two-step process .
 At elevated temperatures during combustion, N2 is oxidized forming an intermediate, nitric oxide (NO) – (eqn 1).
 In an oxygen-rich environment, nitric oxide further oxidizes to NO2. (eqn 2)